StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 ## CPU and Memory

-- At the time of writing (April 21, 2020) there are two types of computers in the cluster
+- At the time of writing (December 23, 2021) there are two types of computers in the cluster

-  - **CPU:** `D16s v3` (16 CPU cores, 64 GiB memory)
+  - **CPU:** `D16s v3` (16 CPU cores, 64 GiB memory; for user use 15 CPU cores
+    and 48 GiB memory are available; 1 CPU core and 16 GiB memory reserved for system use).
-  - **GPU:** `NC6s_v3` (6 CPU cores, 112 GiB memory, 1 GPU)
+  - **GPU:** `NC6s_v3` (6 CPU cores, 112 GiB memory, 1 GPU; for user use 96 GiB

-  Because of this, if you request too much RAM or too many CPUs, it may be hard or impossible to satisfy your request.
+    memory are available; 16 GiB memory reserved for system use).

+  When creating a notebook server, the system will limit you to the maximum specifications above.
+For CPU notebook servers, you can specify the exact amount of CPU and memory that you require.
+This allows you to meet your compute needs while minimizing cost.
+For a GPU notebook server, you will always get the full server (6 CPU cores, 96 GiB accessible memory, and 1 GPU).

-  In the future (possibly when you read this) there may be larger machines made available, so you may have looser restrictions.
+  In the future there may be larger machines available, so you may have looser restrictions.

 <!-- prettier-ignore -->
 !!! note "Use GPU machines responsibly"